Buying a new set of darts requires many considerations. Choosing a set of flights on the other hand generally does not.

 The shape of your flight is perhaps the most influential factor to consider; it is also the most varied.
 Some shapes are more popular than others but because there are dozens of shapes available on the market I recommend you try them out yourself.

-Standard Dart Flights: There is the standard flight which offers a decent parabolic trajectory and longer flight time.
+Standard Dart Flights: There is the standard flight that offers a decent parabolic trajectory and longer flight time.
 Standard shape is standard for a good reason.
 It provides beginners and veterans alike a balanced mix of lift and stability.

 Standard is best suited for heavier darts, but with a bit of practice, you can make it work with a variety of barrels and shafts.